Roach v Electoral Commissioner: Decision

 Chief Justice Murray Gleeson held that the right to vote was constitutionally protected.
 Universal suffrage was long established; anything less was not a choice by the people as required by sections 7 and 24 of the Constitution.

 Removing the right to vote for serious misconduct was acceptable (hence the previous legislation was valid); however, imprisonment failed as a method of identifying serious criminal misconduct when looking at short-term sentences.
 These sentences tended to be imposed for arbitrary reasons, such as location or homelessness, that were unrelated to the seriousness of the offence.

 Justices William Gummow, Michael Kirby, and Susan Crennan decided the validity of the legislation by applying an "appropriate and adapted" test similar to the second limb of the Lange test respecting freedom of political communication.
 The arbitrary reasons for imposing, or not imposing, short terms of imprisonment mentioned by Gleeson were used to support this conclusion.

 The Court published its orders on 30 August 2007, to ensure people could be enrolled to vote in the 2007 election, and published its reasons on 26 September 2007.

 In other words, Roach had won the case and prisoners were allowed to vote in elections but only if they have a sentence below a certain amount of time.
 Even though Roach won the case she was still not able to vote due to the length of her sentence.

+Aftermath

+While imprisoned Roach completed a master's degree in creative writing.
+After her release she became an advocate for prison abolition.

+Roach's efforts were chronicled in the 2009 short documentary film This Is How You'll Make Your Bed In Prison, written, directed and edited by Victorian College of the Arts student Katie Mitchell.